tubxi/R.P.C./Thunderstore/README.md

 Thanks to [Grimgar](https://www.youtube.com/channel/UCPLRVtdWzuBcTAqssRfUa5g) for creating the mod icon

-Thanks to [Andrey Mrovol](https://github.com/AndreyMrovol) for the original code base of [LethalRichPresence](https://github.com/AndreyMrovol/LethalRichPresence), which was a major inspiration and foundation for this mod.
+Thanks to [Andrey Mrovol](https://github.com/AndreyMrovol) for the original code base of [LethalRichPresence](https://github.com/AndreyMrovol/LethalRichPresence) - [MIT License](https://github.com/AndreyMrovol/LethalRichPresence/blob/main/LICENSE), which was a major inspiration and foundation for this mod.

+Thanks to [Lachee](https://github.com/Lachee/discord-rpc-csharp) for the DiscordRPC.dll